OutSystems/docs-odc/src/eap/building-apps/timers/timer-create-run.md

 # Create and run Timers

 A timer is a tool that lets you execute application logic periodically at a scheduled time.
-Using  Service Studio you can create timers and then using the Portal you can modify the timer schedule.
+Using  ODC (OutSystems Developer Cloud) Studio you can create timers and then using ODC Portal you can modify the timer schedule.
 You associate timers with apps.

-Follow the instructions below in Service Studio learn how to create **Timers** at design time.
+Follow the instructions below in ODC Studio learn how to create **Timers** at design time.

 For more information about how timers work, see  [Use Timers](intro.md).